cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.7.4 =
+Fixed an issue where the ancestor categoryId was added to Yandex feeds (only when the Yoast SEO plugin was not installed) even though that ancestor category was not activated.
+This issue has been fixed now.
+Added a template for Zbosi.cz

 = 4.7.3 =
 WooCommerce 3.5 compatibility message is not showing.
 This should fix that as our plugin is compatible.